infernojs/inferno/README.md

 - One of the fastest front-end frameworks for rendering UI in the DOM
 - Components have a similar API to React ES2015 components with `inferno-component`
-- Stateless components are fully supported and have more usability thanks to Inferno's [hooks](#hooks) system
+- Stateless functional components are fully supported and have more usability thanks to Inferno's [hooks](#hooks) system
 - Isomorphic/universal for easy server-side rendering with `inferno-server`

 ## Benchmarks